dxaviud/dxaviud/README.md

 ### What I learned today

-- YouTube is addictive... but at least Jordan Peterson is cool
+- PD19 is fairly useless and mostly a waste of time